 Since 2001, I have been stewarding the forests through clearing campsites, working with invasives, and doing wildlife stand improvements, which

 builds of my ecology degree officially titled Fish and Wildlife Management.
 Essentially I am working through the edge principle to bring more niches to both the wildlife and also to human yields just as I was taught in my original degree and in my permaculture career since 2005.

-The main work on the property since the dams rebuilding in 2001, has been managing our vast timber resource and trying to bring access and recreation possibilities.
+The main work on the property since the dams rebuilding in 2001, has been managing our vast forest resource and trying to bring access, recreation, and foraging possibilities.
 It has been mostly the managing of zone 3/4 areas to bring more of a broad-acre, native food forest –rich with patches of Paw Paw (Asimina triloba) and Spicebush in the understory and Oaks, Hickories and Black Walnuts in the overstory.

-I am constantly augmenting the forest in my short stints there each year but the forests change of species dynamics is quite obvious with this extended period of feedback.
-I now have moved back full time to step into a new position within my permaculture dcareer (September 2017).
-We are poised to expand into other non timber forest products while continuing to improve forest health.
-I also have added lots of edge to the lake by felling trees on the lakeside and also cutting invasives and making them into piles for fish habitat structures.
-These two techniques are really important for accelerating succession of the lake ecosystem.
+I was constantly augmenting the forest in my short stints there each year but the forests change of species dynamics is quite obvious with this extended period of feedback.
+I now have moved back full time to step into a new position within my permaculture career (September 2017).
+We have expand into other non timber forest products while continuing to improve forest health.
+The organic farm from Annie Woods, who leases land and the house on the property, has really changed the landscape positively with her organic market garden Dark Wood Farm.
+Elements are being added all around the property as the development plan unfolds.

 Existing Permaculture Elements include: